Introducing… ETSI’s Technical Committee: CYBER

 Direct support to EU legislation

 We issued guidance on implementing the NIS Directive (Networks and Information Systems Directive) in TR 103 456.
 Its strength results in ETSI's ability, as a regional and global organization, to bring together industry expertise and global cybersecurity knowledge, including its own cybersecurity technical specifications and report.
+We are currently analysing the impact of the revision of the NIS Directive.

 Our specification TS 103 485 provides a set of considerations for industry and mechanisms to use when aiming to achieve compliance to the requirements in the General Data Protection Regulation (EU) 2016/679 (GDPR).
 TR 103 370 also provides guidelines and best practices to manage privacy, aiming to help achieve compliance with GDPR.